 - (vi) Site parking should include bike racks near the main entrance to the primary building(s) and should have a logical connection to on-site non-motorized access routes. - (2) Mass and Scale: - (a) While the mass and scale of buildings within the Industrial Districts might be larger as compared to other areas of the community, development should take steps to minimize the impact of this type of industrial development on the distinct character of Ridgway.
 Large, featureless industrial structures are out of context in Ridgway. - (b) Uninterrupted wall areas exceeding fifty feet in length shall incorporate a minimum of two (2) architectural features or propose other similar techniques.
-Such techniques shall include: - (i) Changes in color, pattern, texture or material; - (ii) Projections, recesses and reveals; - (iii) Horizontal/vertical breaks; - (iv) Pilasters, columns, quoined edges; - (v) Windows or faux windows; or - (vi) Other method approved by the Town Manager or designee. - (3) Architectural Design and Materials: - (a) Architectural design within the Industrial Districts has the opportunity to be functional and streamlined, yet still must uphold the character and distinct qualities of Ridgway as a whole. - (b) Naturally-derived materials are always desirable, such as stone or wood; and innovative materials such as metal, or high quality and environmentally friendly wood-alternative decking and siding are also encouraged.
-Whenever possible, local, and regionally produced materials are preferred. - (c) Developments should incorporate architectural features and techniques to avoid monolithic shapes and surfaces.
-Changes in color, pattern, texture, and material are encouraged on the primary facade as well as all other visible building elevations. - (d) Materials within the Industrial Districts should emphasize quality, durability, innovation, and variation.
+Such techniques shall include: - (i) Changes in color, pattern, texture or material; - (ii) Projections, recesses and reveals; - (iii) Horizontal/vertical breaks; - (iv) Pilasters, columns, quoined edges; - (v) Windows or faux windows; or - (vi) Other method approved by the Town Manager, or designee. - (3) Architectural Design and Materials: - (a) Architectural design within the Industrial Districts has the opportunity to be functional and streamlined, yet still must uphold the character and distinct qualities of Ridgway as a whole. - (b) Naturally-derived materials are always desirable, such as stone or wood; and innovative materials such as metal, or high quality and environmentally friendly wood-alternative decking and siding are also encouraged.
+Whenever possible, local and regionally produced materials are preferred. - (c) Developments should incorporate architectural features and techniques to avoid monolithic shapes and surfaces.
+Changes in color, pattern, texture and material are encouraged on the primary facade as well as all other visible building elevations. - (d) Materials within the Industrial Districts should emphasize quality, durability, innovation, and variation.
 A broad array of materials is acceptable, but those that leave an impression of a poor quality, low durability and generic character are not permitted.
 Building materials should be consistent with the materials currently or historically used in Town.
-A list of encouraged exterior materials are brick, wood, stone, stucco, decorative block, aluminum, steel, and fiber cement siding.
-Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Buildings shall not incorporate exterior metal siding for more than fifty percent (50%) of the total building façade area; and - (iii) Glass may be used for display and to allow visual access to interior spaces.
-Buildings may not incorporate glass for more than seventy percent (70%) of the total building façade area. - (4) Screening and Buffers: - (a) Screening and landscape buffers shall follow the screening and buffering requirements as described in Section 7-4-8. - (b) Parking areas, outside trash receptacles, large utility boxes, open storage areas, conflicting land uses, mechanical systems and other unattractive views should be screened from the street and public right of way.
+A list of encouraged exterior materials are: brick, wood, stone, stucco, decorative block, aluminum, steel, and fiber cement siding.
+Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Exterior metal siding is not allowed as a primary material, yet it can be used as a secondary accent material.
+To be a secondary material, the material shall not cover more than twenty percent (20%) of the total building façade area; and, - (iii) Glass may be used for display and at allow visual access to interior spaces.
+Buildings may not incorporate glass for more than seventy percent (70%) of the total building façade area. - (4) Screening and Buffers: - (a) Screening and landscape buffers shall follow the screening and buffering requirements as described in Section 7-4-8.

-(c) Screening of utility boxes, trash enclosures, and similar uses should be around all sides except for those required for access, which will be screened with a gate on the access side.
+- (b) Parking areas, outside trash receptacles, large utility boxes, open storage areas, conflicting land uses, mechanical systems and other unattractive views should be screened from the street and public right of way. - (c) Screening of utility boxes, trash enclosures, and similar uses should be around all sides except for those required for access, which will be screened with a gate on the access side.